Frieda (film): Box office

 The film was the ninth most popular film at the British box office in 1947.
 According to Kinematograph Weekly the 'biggest winner' at the box office in 1947 Britain was The Courtneys of Curzon Street, with "runners up" being The Jolson Story, Great Expectations, Odd Man Out, Frieda, Holiday Camp and Duel in the Sun.

+The film earned distributor's gross receipts of £227,017 in the UK of which £184,055 went to the producer.
+The film made a profit of £15,620.

 The film was released in 1948 in the United States to excellent box office results.